pkitslaar/PyChristmasTrees/happy2017.md

 As can be seen the digit is made of a `6x6` grid.
 To encode this more efficiently we regard each row in the grid to be a bit pattern.
-Here tthe `X` represents a `1` and each ` ` (space) represents a `0`.
+Here tthe `X` represents a `'1'` and each `' '` (space) represents a `'0'`.
 So, each row represents an 6-bits number.

 > **Intermezzo: Unicode and ASCII**
 > In the digital world, all text characters are represented as integer values.
 > The most complete numbering system to represent characters is Unicode.
-> Each character in Unicode is represented by a code pointi, which simply is a number.
+> Each character in Unicode is represented by a code point, which is just a number.
-> Almost every character in the world (real or fictional) as an Unicode code point value.
+> Almost every character in the world (real or fictional) has a Unicode code point value.
 > However, for our purpose we will only use very low numbers below 128.
 > In this range the Unicode code points map to the old ASCII system.
 >